 Every now and then I like to torture myself and explore the cookies/sweets aisle of Trader Joes and get some ideas for cookies and cakes.
 I never leave uninspired.
 Last week I bumped into the oat and greek yogurt sandwich cookies.
 The word yogurt grabbed my eye.
-I didn’t bother to look at the ingredients because I knew my cookies are going to be plant-based, gluten-free and low in unrefined sugar.
-It took me a few days to come up with the filling because I wasn’t sure how and what to mix the yogurt with.
-Let’s just say that they came out divine, sweet & sour.
+I didn’t bother to look at the ingredients because I already knew that I will make mine with plant-based yogurt, gluten-free flours and coconut sugar.
+It took me a few days to come up with the filling.
+They came out divine, sweet & sour.

 I have to warn you though that the filling is sour.
 I love it but my husband says that it’s too sour for him and not sweet enough.
 Feel free to add extra sweetness.
-You can see how I make them in Instagram, in my highlight under oat cookies @shellyshumblekitchen.
+You can see how I make them in my highlight in Instagram under Oat Cookies @shellyshumblekitchen.
 If you don’t follow me yet, please do.
 I post there more recipe and instructions.

 Nectarine Oat Sandwich Cookies Filled With Yogurt Creme